khusmann/khusmann.github.io/src/data/blog/2026/average-human-one-testicle-ai-alignment.md

 ## The Average Human Has One Testicle

 Ok, now let's zoom out a bit.
-What about alignment to _humanity_?
-This is the driving concern of the x-risk folks.
+What about (shallow) alignment to _humanity_?
 What would it look like for an agent to be perfectly aligned with the intents and goals of _humanity_?

-...I'm not sure this is actually possible, because...

-The problem is that the intents and goals of "humanity" are not necessarily coherent.
-"Humanity" is population with wildly divergent intents and goals.
+...I'm not sure this is actually possible.
+What would "humanity's intents and goals" even mean?
+Should an aligned AI prefer democracy or autocracy?
+Individualism or collectivism?
+Economic growth or environmental preservation?
+Different humans -- and different human cultures -- have fundamentally incompatible answers.

-As the old statistical joke goes: the average human has one testicle and one ovary, slightly less than two arms, and 2.5 children.
-Technically true in aggregate, but useless for describing any actual person.

-This reveals the other side of the problem.
-Earlier we saw that aggregate models fail to capture individual preferences.
-But there's no escaping to "just align with humanity instead" -- because humanity isn't a coherent entity with preferences to align to.
-Any attempt to define "humanity's values" is either an arbitrary choice of whose values to prioritize, or an incoherent average that satisfies no one.
+As the old statistical joke goes: the average human has one testicle, one ovary, and slightly less than two arms.
+True in aggregate, but not true for most of the individuals in the population.
+Similarly, any attempt to define "humanity's values" is either an arbitrary choice of whose values to prioritize, or an incoherent average that satisfies no one.

 ## The Ideographic-Nomothetic Continuum